-Graduate School and Counseling Psychology Departmental Policy and Procedures
+Graduate School and Counseling Therapy and School Psychology Departmental Policy and Procedures

-CPSY Department Mission
+CTSP Department Mission

-The faculty and staff of the Department of Counseling Psychology strive to graduate highly competent community and mental health counselors; marriage, couple and family therapists; and school psychologists who are dedicated to making a difference in the world.
+The faculty and staff of the Department of Counseling, Therapy, and School Psychology strive to graduate highly competent community and mental health counselors; marriage, couple and family therapists; art therapists; and school psychologists who are dedicated to making a difference in the world.
 We value practice that is informed by theory and evidence, rigorous scholarship, multiple perspectives, social responsibility, self-awareness, and practical skills.